Measurable fractional spin for quantum Hall quasiparticles on the disk: Quasiparticle spin

 \section{Quasiparticle spin}

-In this section we present our definition for the spin of a quasiparticle excitation of a many-body state defined in the LLL.
+In this section we present the definition for the spin of a quasiparticle excitation of a many-body state defined on a disk in the LLL.
 We compute it for the quasiholes of the Laughlin state and show that although the spin that we propose does not agree with other earlier definitions, (i) it satisfies a correct spin-statistics relation and (ii) it is a measurable quantity.